 - Task 3: Upload a photo

-Again, guerrilla usability testing is about quick results and acting on them immediately.
+Again, guerrilla user testing is about quick results and acting on them immediately.
 Just select the 3 most important tasks and get going.
 You can test the rest later.

 Step 3: Turn your tasks into scenarios

-Here’s a short list of rules to write useful task scenarios:
+Here’s a short list of rules to write practical task scenarios:

 - Don’t give clues in the scenario.
 You have to phrase your scenario so that it’s clear and easy to understand, but you have to do it without using uncommon or unique words that appear on the screen.
 Otherwise, you turn your test into a simple word-finding game.

 - Make your scenario easy to follow.
-Write the way you talk and avoid scientific or academic language whenever you can.
-Pre-test your scenarios with friends and colleagues and make sure they are easy to understand and people can follow them without any confusion.
+Write how you talk and avoid scientific or academic language whenever possible.
+Pre-test your scenarios with friends and colleagues to ensure they are easy to understand and people can follow them without confusion.

 - Trim any detail that doesn’t contribute.
-Your scenario provides your users with context (“You are …”, “You want to …”) and gives them all necessary details (e.g. username and password for the test).
-Everything else is unnecessary and you should keep your scenarios as short as possible.
+Your scenario provides your users with context (“You are …”, “You want to …”) and gives them all the necessary details (e.g., username and password for the test).
+Everything else is unnecessary, and you should keep your scenarios short.